In this special event, a Class 90 locomotive was named in honour of the man who rescued Flying Scotsman from the USA.

 To commemorate Sir William McAlpine’s life and work, Great Hall played host to a ceremony in which a Class 90 locomotive was unveiled bearing the railway preservationist’s name.

-14.30 – Class 90 moved to North Yard for a photo opportunity
+The newly-named locomotive then moved to North Yard for a special photo opportunity with Flying Scotsman.

 About Sir William McAlpine